mattyoung101/aspire_rv32/programs/README.md

+### FIXME WE MAY HAVE TO MOVE BACK TO GCC
+Clang doesn't support specs so we can't do `--specs=nosys.specs` and `--specs=nano.specs`.
+Our options are either to switch back to GCC, or go the full `-nostdlib` approach and implement memcpy and everything from the upstream riscv-tests repo.
+We can do this, but the question is why?
+Is it better to just use the stdlib?

 ## Programs directory
 This directory contains various test programs for the processor.
 There are a few basic test programs, as well as CoreMark, which is the main target program of this processor.
 I also want SPEC CPU 2017, but it costs money :(